 The applicant named above has applied for an Asian Pacific American Studies (APAS) Gradate Fellowship.
 The APAS Graduate Fellowship Program offers MSU graduate students a unique opportunity to develop research, professional, and community engagement skills in relation to the field of APA Studies.
 Fellows will be required to participate in two meetings/seminars per month in which Fellows will share their works in progress, discuss its relation to APA Studies, and cultivate skills to articulate their work in different disciplinary, professional and community contexts.
 These meetings will be facilitated by the APAS Graduate Fellowship Coordinator.
 Fellows must be enrolled in a graduate program with good academic standing at MSU, and demonstrate the potential to engage with, APA Studies broadly defined as a key component of their graduate research.

-With Fellowship requirements in mind, you are requested to complete this recommendation form speaking to the applicant’s abilities.
+With Fellowship requirements in mind, you are requested to complete this recommendation form speaking to the applicant’s academic abilities.
 Please return this form apastudy@msu.edu by 15 April 2024.
 Should you have any questions, do not hesitate to contact APAS Director, Dr. Sitara Thobani at thobanis@msu.edu.